Piarre/IDE/docs/customization.md

   - name: "git"
     command: "-g, --git"
     description: "Initialize a git repository"
+    execute:
+      - "git init"

+# You can also modify JSON files using
+JSON:
+  - path: package.json
+    key: "description"
+    value: "{{ name }}"

 # Here it's the files you want to create with there content
 files: